apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 timeout            | How long MiNiFi should wait before timing out the connection. yield period       | When communication with this Remote Process Group fails, it will not be scheduled again for this amount of time. transport protocol | The transport protocol to use for this Remote Process Group.
-Can be either "RAW" or "HTTP"
+Can be either "RAW" or "HTTP" proxy host         | The hostname of the proxy server proxy port         | The port to connect to on the proxy server proxy user         | The user name on the proxy server proxy password     | The password for the proxy server

 #### Input Ports Subsection